Aantrreksh/sql-query/sqlref/sql_reference.template.md

 The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create some partitions that support data affinity regarding specified partition columns.

 Continue with the preceding example that specifies `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into ten objects, which ensures that all data for a customer is stored in the same partition.
 Although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is physically sorted according to the specified column.

-<h4>Partition by number of rows</h4>
+#### Partition by number of rows
+{: #partition-by-number-of-rows}

 By partitioning by number of rows you can specify the number of rows that go into a single partition.
 To specify the number of rows stored in each partition, use the `EVERY x ROWS` clause.
 In case the row length of the result object is not varying heavily, with the *partition every rows* clause you can also create *almost equally-sized* result partitions.

 The use of the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created to have some rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer ID*.

 The use of `PARTITIONED EVERY x ROWS` clause causes data to be written single-threaded to Cloud {{site.data.keyword.cos_short}}, which means that no parallel I/O is performed to write query results to Cloud {{site.data.keyword.cos_short}}.

-<h3 id="dbResultClause">dbResultClause</h3>
+### dbResultClause
+{: #dbResultClause}

 You can use the Db result clause to specify that you want query results to be stored as a relational database table in {{site.data.keyword.Bluemix_notm}}.
 Currently, {{site.data.keyword.Db2_on_Cloud_long}} is the only supported target database.

 Storing query results in a database creates a new table with the columns that are determined by the query result.
 When you write to Db2, the following type-mapping rules apply:
 - String types are mapped to VARCHAR(32000) columns.
 - Struct types are not mapped and must be flattened first.
 See the `FLATTEN` [table transformation function](#tableTransformer).
 - Arrays, time series, and spatial data types are not mapped and must be converted with appropriate SQL functions.

-The table name and optional schema are specified as part of the target URI.
-**Important**: If a table with the name that is indicated exists in the target database, that table is dropped before the query executes and all existing data is deleted.
+The table name and optional schema are specified as part of the target URI. **Important**: If a table with the name that is indicated exists in the target database, that table is dropped before the query executes and all existing data is deleted.

 Use the `PARALLELISM x` clause to specify that multiple parallel database connections are to be opened to write out the result.
 Depending on the size of your result and the network connectivity of your target database service, this clause can reduce the query processing time significantly.

 <!--include-svg src="./svgfiles/dbResultClause.svg" target="./diagrams/dbResultClause.svg" alt="syntax diagram for a Db2 result clause" layout="@break@" -->

-<h3 id="accessSecrets">accessSecrets</h3>
+### accessSecrets
+{: #accessSecrets}

 By default, either the credentials that are needed to access the target database are taken from the credentials object of a `CRN_URI`, or the IAM user who submits the statement is used to connect to the `DB2_TABLE_URI`.
 You can override this default by specifying either a combination of `USER` and `PASSWORD` or an `APIKEY`.
 However, the password or API key is **not** included in the SQL statement as plain text.
 Instead, you must store it as a custom key in a {{site.data.keyword.keymanagementservicefull}} instance to which you have access.
 For a description how to store and manage the secrets in {{site.data.keyword.keymanagementserviceshort}}, see [Setting up custom secrets in Key Protect](/docs/sql-query?topic=sql-query-kpsetup).

 <!--include-svg src="./svgfiles/accessSecrets.svg" target="./diagrams/accessSecrets.svg" alt="syntax diagram for a Db2 result clause" layout="@break@" -->

-<h3>More topics</h3>
+### More topics
+{: #more-topics}

 For more information about clauses that are used in a *query*, see the following topics:
 - [COSURI](#COSURI)